 More than 92,000 assessments for PIP have been carried out by the company and its subcontractors.

-SNP MSP Kevin Stewart asked: “You’ve stated at this moment in time you are contracted by the DWP [Department of Work and Pensions] to carry out these PIP assessments.
+SNP MSP Kevin Stewart asked: “You’ve stated at this moment in time you are contracted by the DWP to carry out these PIP assessments.
 Could you give us an indication of how much profit Atos is likely to get from this contract?”

-Mr Haley said the company expects to return a profit “over the duration of the contract”, but said he not could say what that would be as it has invested in extra staff and additional assessment rooms.
+Mr Haley said the company expects to return a profit “over the duration of the contract”, but said he not could say what that would be as it has invested in extra staff and additional assessment rooms to tackle the backlog in waiting times for assessments.

-Mr Stewart added: “Do you think you are being paid to be the fall guys?”
+But Nationalist backbencher Kevin Stewart said: “Do you think you are being paid to be the fall guys?”

-Another SNP backbencher, Joan McAlpine, said the PIP scheme was seeking to make budget cuts of 20 per cent which meant people were inevitably going to lose out.
+Another SNP backbencher Joan McAlpine said The PIP scheme was seeking to make budget cuts of 20% which means people are inevitably going to lose out.

-Ms McAlpine raised concern over the wider assessment process and said former nurse Jacqueline Harris from Gloucester killed herself after being declared fit for work.• Have you visited our new Scottish food and drink site?
+But Ms McAlpine raised concern over the wider assessment process and said former nurse Jacqueline Harris from Gloucester killed herself after being declared fit for work.